seldstein/personal-site-hugo/content/posts/file-mover.md

 ---
 title: 'Building an Automatic File-Mover with ChatGPT'
 date: 2023-12-16T08:53:53-06:00
-description: Nothing special, but it made me happy.
-categories:
-  - Programming
+description: How I built an automatic file-moving tool in Python with ChatGPT.
 tags:
-  - ChatGPT
+  - ai
-  - Productivity
+  - programming
-  - Python
+  - python
-  - Tools
+  - tools
 draft: false
 ---